neemiasjr/symfony_4_customer_service_rest_api/README.md

             * add it right below where it says: "<!-- define your env variables for the test env here -->"
             <env name="DATABASE_URL" value="mysql://root:@127.0.0.1:3306/customer_service" /><!-- this is how my config looks like -->
             * read more here: https://symfony.com/doc/4.0/testing/database.html
-    - If you want to try this API without manually inserting new records, here are some example data you can use:
+    - If you want to try this API without manually inserting new records, here are some example records to start with:

         DELETE FROM `listing`;